 We are committed to selecting the very best suppliers to continue the quality, service and value our owners and guests have come to expect.
 We negotiate and work with many reputable suppliers to deliver products to our hotels that meet or exceed each brand’s specific standards.

 Maybourne Hotel Group encourages its suppliers around the world to adopt the same ethical business standards and human rights compliance which it supports.
-Our Procurement Sourcing Policy, which we have begun to communicate to our suppliers, establishes guidelines for our suppliers to follow when carrying out their responsibilities.
+Our Procurement Sourcing Policy, which we have communicated to our suppliers, establishes guidelines for our suppliers to follow when carrying out their responsibilities.
 In particular, it provides that suppliers should support and respect the protection of internationally proclaimed human rights, including as to working conditions, worker welfare, and health and safety within their own workforce and throughout the supply chain.
 Our Procurement Sourcing Policy requires our suppliers to apply these principles at all times, and to be able to demonstrate that they are doing so.

 In addition, we carried out a review in 2017 to establish which of our suppliers had published statements and policies under the Modern Slavery Act 2015 and have kept track of this information on our central register of suppliers.
 More generally, this review forms part of the due diligence process we undertake in relation to our supply chain, which also covers areas such as the origin of goods and our suppliers’ compliance with best practices (e.g. in relation to the environment) and applicable industry standards (such as HACCP and relevant accreditations).